-I’ve become increasingly fascinated with the old abandoned mines and ghost towns of North West Queensland such as Mary Kathleen and Mt Frosty.
-Many, like Kuridala, briefly flowered in the early 20th century with small vibrant towns attached only disappear just as suddenly when the copper boom ended in the early 1920s.
-I’d taken the rough road to Kuridala before but at the time did not realise another equally interesting old copper mine lay a further 25km down the same road.
+I’m increasingly fascinated with the old abandoned mines and ghost towns of North West Queensland such as Mary Kathleen and Mt Frosty.
+Many, like Kuridala, briefly flowered in the early 20th century with small vibrant towns attached only to disappear just as suddenly when the copper boom ended in the early 1920s.
+I’d taken the rough road to Kuridala before but did not realise another equally interesting old copper mine lay a further 25km down the same road.
 Mount Elliott and Kuridala led parallel existences and were fierce rivals but both are now deserted.
 As at Kuridala I was apprehensive I’d find it given the lack of signposts in an isolated area, but just like Kuridala I found it thanks to a prominent chimney.

 The copper field at Hampden (Kuridala) was discovered in the late 1890s and the investment of Melbourne capital prompted the discovery of other fields near Cloncurry.
 In 1899 a hermit gold fossicker named James Elliott blasted a few trenches and found rich red oxide of copper on the conical hill that became Mount Elliott.